2026

 E-Bike

-• 21-gear unisex / men's bike, derailleur gears with freewheel
+• 21-speed unisex / men's bike, derailleur gears with freewheel

-• E-bike / pedelec, derailleur gears with freewheel
+• Electric bike / pedelec, derailleur gears with freewheel

 Fittings

-Pannier, bike lock, pump, repair kit (1 x per booking)
+Pannier bag, bicycle lock, air pump, puncture repair kit (1 x per booking)

 Show more Show less